 Skip to content

 You’ve probably heard the saying, “things aren’t like they used to be”—usually when someone’s reminiscing about the good old days.
 That definitely comes up a lot when people talk about wrought iron.
 But why is that?
-In this piece, we’ll take a quick look at the history of wrought iron and share some personal thoughts on the perceptions and realities of wrought iron in today’s market.
+In this piece, we’ll take a quick look at the history of wrought iron and share some personal thoughts on the perceptions and realities on the ‘wrought iron’ of today.

 Short History of Wrought Iron